danielaparker/jsoncons/doc/ref/corelib/basic_json.md

 (a long string, byte string, array, or object), and others which do not (an empty object, short string, number, boolean, or null).
 The data member may be tagged with a [semantic_tag](semantic_tag.md) that provides additional information about its value.

 When assigned a new `basic_json` value, the old value is overwritten.
-The type of the new value may be different from the old value.
+The member data type of the new value may be different from the old value.

 A `basic_json` can support multiple readers concurrently, as long as it is not being modified.
 If it is being modified, it must be by one writer with no concurrent readers.